SDG 2 - No Hunger

 • Provide social benefits, such as good quality food, safe and healthy products, and educational opportunities.

-Fairly traded: This concerns companies/products which are not officially registered as Fairtrade by the certification standard but that do take into account their environmental and social impact.
+This concerns companies/products which are not officially registered as Fairtrade by the certification standard but that do take into account their environmental and social impact.

-Fairtrade: Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
+Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
 By requiring companies to pay sustainable prices (which must never fall lower than the market price), Fairtrade addresses the injustices of conventional trade, which traditionally discriminates against the poorest, weakest producers.

-Low impact Food production: approach where farmers work with, not against nature, and where nature is integrated into farming.
+Approach where farmers work with, not against nature, and where nature is integrated into farming.
 It uses ecosystem-based approaches often requiring more knowledge and labour per hectare than those based on chemical inputs—running contrary to monoculture and standard production.

-Prep waste: Waste generated as a by-product of the preparation of meals
+Waste generated as a by-product of the preparation of meals

-Spoilage waste: This is food waste that has been thrown by employees and is completely under the responsibility of Cafeteria Staff.
+This is food waste that has been thrown by employees and is completely under the responsibility of Cafeteria Staff.
 Trim waste, Overproduction waste, spoiling, overdone products, contaminated, expiration, and dropped items are all included.

-Service leftovers: This is food that has been cooked and is ready to serve, but has not yet been served to customers.
+This is food that has been cooked and is ready to serve, but has not yet been served to customers.
 It cannot be used again after being reheated as part of a batch-cooking process.
 The most effective way to reduce this is to correctly identify sale or uptake volumes.

-Plate waste: Food that has been prepared and is ready to serve but has not yet been served to clients.
+Food that has been prepared and is ready to serve but has not yet been served to clients.
 It can't be used again after being reheated as part of a batch-cooking process.
 Correct identification of sale or uptake volumes is the greatest way to minimize this.

-Scope of Policy
+Scope Of Policy

 Policy Statement

-• Promote the waste hierarchy of reduce, reuse, and recycle.
+• Promote the Waste Hierarchy of Reduce, Reuse, and Recycle.

-• Identify opportunities for long-term solutions by collecting and reporting on appropriate KPIs.
+• Identify Opportunities for Long-term Solutions by Collecting and Reporting on Appropriate KPIs.

-Policy related to contractors and suppliers:
+Policy Related to Contractors and Suppliers

-• Educate the supplier market on the ILMA University's sustainability policies, aims, and aspirations.
+• Educate the Supplier Market on the Ilma University's Sustainability Policies, Aims, and Aspirations.

 Definition